jaschac/nginx-resolution-tree/README.md

   - `server_name`
   - `location`

+### Listen
+This module defines the `Listen` class, which represent a unique IP:port pair.
+This pair is usually referred to as the address.
+It defaults to 0.0.0.0:80 and it is only able to deal with IPv4 addresses.
+Each `Listen` object is associated a list of unique server names.

+`Listen` objects are the first to be checked when a signature is resolved into an Nginx Resolution Tree.

 #### Server Name
 This module defines the `ServerName` class, which represents the server name that Nginx will try to match once the listen directive has been satisfied.
 The server name is very likely to be a domain